-Will Anastasiadis is a second-year doctoral student in clinical psychology at Indiana State University, where he specializes in ADHD evaluation and assessment.
-He recently moved to Indiana from Cleveland, OH after earning his dual degree in neuroscience and psychology at Baldwin Wallace University.
-Will has held various lead positions at the Cleveland Clinic for the past four years, with an emphasis in pediatric behavioral intervention.
-In addition, Will has several research-oriented experiences in neuroscience and behavioral health; his main involvements including collaborative research with a NIH-funded study in clinical neuropharmacology, and treatment fidelity in the delivery of evidence-based care to pediatric patients at the Cleveland Clinic.
-Currently, his primary research and clinical interests revolve around the pharmacological/behavioral treatment of externalizing disorders.
-Although, Will has also acquired a burgeoning interest in pediatric neuropsychology and psychogenic pain.
-In his spare time, Will loves to travel, run marathons, and train his new chihuahua-mix pup named Apollo (or, “Apawllo”).
+Will Anastasiadis, M.S., is a third-year doctoral student in clinical psychology at Indiana State University under the direction of Dr. Liz O’Laughlin.
+He moved to Indiana from Cleveland, OH after earning his degree in neuroscience and psychology at Baldwin Wallace University.
+Will has held various lead positions at the Cleveland Clinic and University of Illinois at Chicago for the past five years, with an emphasis in pediatric behavioral intervention.
+In addition, Will has had several research-oriented experiences in neuroscience and behavioral health; his main involvements including collaborative research with multiple NIH-funded studies in convergent functional genomics at Indiana University (IU) School of Medicine, and treatment fidelity in the delivery of evidence-based care to pediatric patients at the Cleveland Clinic.
+Currently, Will works as a graduate clinician at IU Health’s Riley Hospital for Children.
+In his spare time, Will loves to travel, run marathons, and explore “hipster” breweries and coffee shop.